 The above example would display the file FTLENAME .EXT on screen in ASCIT form.
-You can precede the filename with a drive letter .
-If you do not supply a filename then \ .\ is assumed.
+You can precede the filename with a drive letter.
+If you do not supply a filename then $\star.\star$ is assumed.

-using wildcards you can choose which files you wish to view .
+Using wildcards you can choose which files you wish to view.

-TYPE b: \ . txt
+TYPE b: .txt

-Will give you the option a£ viewing any or all of the files with the extension .TXT in the current 'user area on drive B .
-When Pro-Dos finds a filename match you will see the following:
+Will give you the option of viewing any or all of the files with the extension .TXT in the current 'user area on drive B. When Pro-Dos finds a filename match you will see the following:

-V to View : somename.TXT, S to Skip, Q to Quit.
+V to View: somename.TXT, S to Skip, Q to Quit.

-Pressing V will display the file, S . will skip this file and try a find another filename match and g will quit back to the system Prompt .
+Pressing V will display the file, S will skip this file and try a find another filename match and g will quit back to the system $\mbox{\tt Prompt.}$